TitanAllStars/TitanAllStars.github.io/README.md

 * How long your been playing?
 * What you want out of your guild?

+If accepted to join, in keeping with the theme, it would be nice if you **[choose a Titan name](https://www.theoi.com/greek-mythology/titans.html)** (set in-game by clicking your profile icon in top left) <br>

 Enthusism is as important as experience.
-We'll help build you into a player valuable to the team.
+We'll help build you into a player valuable to the team, and kick that off with these tips...

-If accepted to join, in keeping with the theme, it would be nice if you **[choose a Titan name](https://www.theoi.com/greek-mythology/titans.html)** (set in-game by clicking your profile icon in top left) <br>

 ## Real money strategy
 Hero Wars is reasonably practical to **Play For Free** (at least up to level 40 I've done so far).